CGT, negative gearing and no-grounds evictions.

 The mood among my landlords this week has been pretty calm.
 Curious about what is coming, but not alarmed.
 I think that is the right instinct.
 A lot of what is being reported is still speculation, and the people who tend to make costly mistakes in these situations are the ones who react to headlines rather than actual legislation.

 My accountant was clear: "Wait and see.
-Know your numbers.
-Understand what a CGT change would actually mean for you in dollar terms if it applies to you.
-Have that conversation before the budget if you can.
+Have a conversation with your accountant before the budget so you know your specific numbers.
+Understand what a CGT change would actually mean for you in dollar terms, for your property, your cost base, your marginal rate.
 But do not restructure your portfolio, rush a sale, or make a big decision based on something that has not been confirmed yet."
 That stuck with me.
 It is good advice.

 The Perth rental market itself remains strong.
 Perth vacancy rates are historically tight and among the lowest of any capital city in Australia.
 Rents across the Perth metropolitan area have held up well.
 Demand from tenants is not softening.
 And it is worth noting that Perth outpaced every other Australian capital city for price growth in the December 2025 quarter, according to REIWA's latest data.
 Whether you own an investment property in the northern suburbs, southern suburbs, or anywhere across greater Perth, those fundamentals matter more to the long-term performance of your investment than any of the policy noise this month.